-The Kotor Secret Trail is best described as an outdoor escape room combined with a walking tour.
-Instead of a standard walking tour where you follow a guide, on the secret trail you have to solve a series of puzzles.
+The Kotor Secret City Trail is best described as an outdoor escape room combined with a walking tour.
+Instead of a standard walking tour where you follow a guide, on the secret trail you solve a series of puzzles.
 Each puzzle leads you to a new site and unlocks an interesting story about that attraction.

-The whole game takes place in the old town and you do it on foot.
+The whole game takes place in Kotor old town and you do it on foot.
 Along the way you'll visit some of Kotor's top attractions and see some undiscovered gems that you'd never experience on a walking tour or if you were exploring the town on your own.

 Exclusive: Get 10% off your game by using the code 'montenegropulse' at check out!

 Cats are a top Kotor tourist attraction and are a beloved part of the city's charm.
 In fact, Kotor has become famous for its cat population, with cat-themed souvenirs and artwork found throughout the city.